dxw/react-template/README.md

   - `chrome` (default)
   - `firefox`

-- `HEADLESS` determines if we run the browser in headless mode or not.
+- `TEST_HEADLESS` determines if we run the browser in headless mode or not.

   Accepted values: